Blue Mountain Bistro

 Congratulations on the arrival of your new baby!
 We want to celebrate with you by serving a special dinner for two, just for you and a guest in the privacy of your room in our Family Birthing Center, with our compliments.

-Our registered dietitian nutritionist (RDN) is also a certified diabetes educator (CDE) and performs nutritional assessments on all patients considered by the patient care team to be potentially at nutritional risk, as well as those who ask for this assistance.
+Our registered dietitian nutritionist (RDN) performs nutritional assessments on all patients considered by the patient care team to be potentially at nutritional risk, as well as those who ask for this assistance.
 Those services include:

 - Developing nutritional care plans with the patient and/or family to improve the nutritional status of the patient to aid in healing and recovery